mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 When Hugo is looking for a file it needs, it will first look in _your_ files, which is pretty much everything but your themes directory.
 If Hugo can't find the file it needs, it will then search for that file in your configured theme files.
 This is what we did when we edited hugo.toml.

-When we ran the command `hugo server` we asked Hugo to launch a basic webserver suitable for development and dynamically generate the static files needed to serve your blog on port 1313.
-As you might imagine, there are a lot of options available - well documented on the [Hugo Documentation Site - Hugo server](https://gohugo.io/commands/hugo_server/). **Spoilers** To actaully build your site for production, the command is even shorter `hugo`.
+When we ran the command `hugo server` we asked Hugo to launch a basic web server suitable for development and dynamically generate the static files needed to serve your blog on port 1313.
+As you might imagine, there are a lot of options available - well documented on the [Hugo Documentation Site - Hugo server](https://gohugo.io/commands/hugo_server/).

+**Spoilers** To actually build your site for production, the command is even shorter `hugo`.

-And that's all it takes to set up a bare bones Hugo Server with a custom  themes.
+And that's all it takes to set up a bare bones Hugo Server with a custom  theme.
 Let's create our first blog post.

 ## First Blog Post

 In the documentation you will see there are many options for how you can set up your files for your blog.
-To get started, let's keep it as simple as possible and leave deep customisations for later.
+To get started, let's keep it as simple as possible and leave customizations for later.

 ### Hello World